tea3/resize-and-watermark/README.md

 #   - 1.0                               # Saturation difference
 #   - 4.0                               # Luminance difference
 # defaultLens: lens:laowa105mm          # Lens keyword to enter when there is no Exif
+# parallelLimit: 4                      # Max number of processes to be processed in parallel.
+The value is recommended about twice the number of CPUs.

 quality: 97                             # JPEG quality value

 fileTitle: My Picture                   # Always a character string to be included in the IPTC title meta field
 constTag:                               # Always a character string to be included in the IPTC keywords meta field